-- Reviewing pupils' individual progress towards their goals each term - Reviewing the impact of interventions at the end of each half term. - Using pupil voice questionnaires and discussions. - Monitoring by the SENCO - Holding annual reviews for pupils with statements of SEN or EHC plans
+- Reviewing pupils' individual progress towards their goals each term - Reviewing the impact of interventions at key points. - Using pupil voice questionnaires and discussions. - Monitoring by the SENCO alongside the governor including observations in class and book & planning scrutiny - Holding annual reviews for pupils with EHC plans